-So why should one consider using EPA?
-To achieve the optimal performance and efficiency characteristics, EPA extensions to Data Models, Orchestrators and VIMs facilitates the automation of an advanced selection of capabilities and tuning parameters during the deployment of NFV solutions.
-EPA also enables service providers to offer differentiating and/or revenue generating services that require leveraging of specific hardware features.
+Why should users consider using EPA?
+To achieve optimal performance and efficiency characteristics.
+EPA extensions facilitate the automation of an advanced selection of capabilities and tuning parameters during the deployment of cloud-native solutions.
+EPA also enables service providers to offer differentiating and/or revenue-generating services that require leveraging specific hardware features.

-OpenNESS provides a one-stop solution to integrate key EPA features that are critical for Applications (CDN, AI Inference, Transcoding, Gaming etc.) and CNFs (RAN DU, CU and Core) to work optimally for edge deployments. du The following are the EPA microservices supported by OpenNESS.
-They typically span across System and Platform pods discussed above.
+OpenNESS provides a complete solution for users to integrate key EPA features needed for applications (CDN, AI inference, transcoding, gaming, etc.) and CNFs (RAN DU, CU, and Core) to work optimally for edge deployments.

 Resource identification involves detecting key hardware and software features on the platform that can be used for scheduling of the workload on the cluster.
 OpenNESS support Node Feature Discovery (NFD) microservices that detects hardware and software features and labels the nodes with relevant features.

 Resource Allocation involves configuration of the certain hardware resources like CPU, IO devices, GPU, Accelerator devices, Memory (Hugepages) etc.. to the applications and services.
 OpenNESS provides many Device Plugins, Kubernetes jobs, CRD Operators and Red Hat OpenShift Operator: Special Resource Operators for configuration and resource allocation of VPU, GPU, FPGA, CPU L3 cache, Memory bandwidth resources to applications and services.